Frequently Asked Questions

 • Many clients appreciate the convenience and comfort of attending from home.

-• I’ll help you find another provider if that’s a better fit.
-My goal is for you to get the support you need, even if it’s not with me.
+• My goal is for you to get the support you need, even if it’s not with me.

 • Most therapy sessions last between 45 and 55 minutes.
-The frequency of sessions depends on your individual needs.
+How often we meet depends on what you need right now.

 • Some clients prefer weekly appointments, while others transition to biweekly or monthly sessions as they make progress.